The Ultimate Guide to Matrix Multiplication and Ordering

 We can take any matrix and transpose it.
 This effectively swaps rows and columns; what was a row is now a column, and vice versa.

-Swapping a matrix like this is helpful for all number of reasons, but an important fact you can remember is that multiplying a matrix A against a matrix B is equivalent to transposing the two matrices, and swapping the multiplication order.
+Swapping a matrix like this is helpful for all number of reasons, but an important fact you can remember is that multiplying a matrix A against a matrix B is equivalent to transposing the two matrices, and swapping the multiplication order, and transposing the result.
 Note that transposing them swaps their dimensions, so the transpose of an e.g. 3×4 matrix becomes a 4×3 matrix.
 Combined with the across times down rule, it should be easy to verify yourself that the calculations will be the same.

-Matrix Fact #4: Given matrices A and B, A * B is the same as transpose(B) * transpose(A).
+Matrix Fact #5: Given matrices A and B, A * B is the same as transpose(transpose(B) * transpose(A)).

-Since vectors are “automatically transposed” based on what side they multiply against in shading languages, this means that A * v is the same as v * transpose(A), and similarly, v * A is the same as transpose(A) * v.
+Since vectors can become either row-vectors or column-vectors based on their usage, this means that they “automatically transpose” themselves in shading languages.
+So effectively, A * v simplifies down to be the same as v * transpose(A), and v * A can be written as transpose(A) * v.

 Row-Major and Column-Major